-CESA 10 Special Education Department assists local districts in the provision of appropriate educational services for children with disabilities.
+CESA 10 Special Education and Pupil Services Department assists local districts in the provision of appropriate educational services for children with disabilities.

 The essential special education services delivered by CESA 10 directly or in consortium are:

 - Serve as liaison between local districts and DPI for disseminating information regarding current legislation, policies and procedures in the area of special education, through the Regional Services Network (RSN).

 - Serve as liaison with other public and private agencies to facilitate cooperative planning in serving the needs of children with disabilities.